GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

    time(1h)
 ```

-This InfluxQL query calculates the max value of the `cpu` field from the `monitor` table,
+This InfluxQL query computes the maximum value of the `cpu` field from the `monitor` table,
-where the time is greater than the current time minus 24 hours.
+considering only the data where the time is within the last 24 hours.
-The results are grouped in one-hour intervals.
+The results are then grouped into one-hour intervals.

-In Flux, the query would be something like:
+In Flux, the query might look something like this:

 ```flux [Flux]
 from(bucket: "public")